dule9999/litrpg/PROJECT_INSTRUCTIONS.md

 ### Text Variants
 Scenes can have different text based on flags, allowing one scene ID to serve multiple story branches.

+### Conditional Choices
+Choices can be shown or hidden based on flags.
+Use this to gate options behind previous decisions.

 ---

 ## Chapter Structure